 - User guide for global engagement (Appendix I)

-- Global Programs Organization Chart – August 2020 (Appendix J)
+- Penn State Global Organization Chart – August 2020 (Appendix J)

 The following tools were used to support the communication within the strategic planning committee and subcommittees as well as the collection of data and stakeholder feedback:

 - Microsoft Teams, used in replacement of in-person meetings for the purpose of maintaining regular communication within the strategic planning committee and within subcommittees (either through chat or call) and to store supporting documents

 - , used for the weekly meetings of the strategic planning committee and for focus group discussions

 - Outlook emails, used to collect feedback from the committee members and from stakeholders

 Office of the Vice President for Information Technology

 Office of the Vice President for Research